grisuno/LazyOwn/COMMANDS.md

 Note:
     Ensure that the `rhost` is valid by checking it with the `check_rhost` function before copying it to the clipboard.

+## rrhost
+Updates the command prompt to include the remote host (rhost) and current working directory.

+This function performs two tasks:
+1. It updates the command prompt to include the `rhost` and the current working directory if `line` is not 'clean'.
+2. It resets the command prompt to its default format if `line` is 'clean'.

+Usage:
+    rhost [clean]

+:param line: An optional argument that determines the behavior of the function:
+    - If 'clean', it resets the command prompt to its default format.
+    - If any other value, it updates the command prompt to include the `rhost` and current working directory.
+:type line: str
+:returns: None

+Manual execution:
+1. If `line` is 'clean':
+- The command prompt is reset to its default format.
+2. If `line` is any other value:
+- The command prompt is updated to show the `rhost` and the current working directory.

+Example:
+    rhost
+    # This will update the command prompt to include the `rhost` and current working directory.

+    rhost clean
+    # This will reset the command prompt to its default format.

+Note:
+    Ensure that the `rhost` is valid by checking it with the `check_rhost` function before updating the prompt.

 ## banner
 Show the banner